Wasatch Railroad Contractors: Shoshoni railcar explosion

-On April 21, 2021, a tanker car formerly used to carry hazardous materials exploded inside Wasatch's Shoshoni shop, killing two employees, 28-year-old Dallas Mitchell and 21-year-old Daniel Conway.
+On April 21, 2021, a tank car used to carry hazardous materials exploded inside Wasatch's Shoshoni shop, killing two employees, 28-year-old Dallas Mitchell and 21-year-old Daniel Conway.
 A subsequent investigation of the accident suggested that metal grinding inside the car had sparked while the men were working inside the tank, resulting in its ignition and explosion.
 First responders reported high amounts of dangerous fumes lingering on site at the time of their arrival.
 Conway was a recent high school graduate, and Mitchell was a father of five children; a fund was set up in their memory after the accident.

 Bankruptcy, dissolution, and criminal case

 On September 14, 2021, Wasatch Railroad Contractors filed for Chapter 11 bankruptcy.
-While the bankruptcy was ongoing, Wasatch continued to attempt to operate with Rimmasch advocating to the Cheyenne City Council an idea for an expanded visitor's center at the Union Pacific railyards within downtown Cheyenne.
+While the bankruptcy was ongoing, Wasatch continued to attempt to operate with Rimmasch advocating to the Cheyenne City Council an idea for an expanded visitor center at the Union Pacific railyards within downtown Cheyenne.
 With no ability to financially recover due to a lack of new contracts, Wasatch permanently shut down on February 8, 2022.

 The United States Department of the Interior, the Office of the Inspector General, and the Environmental Protection Agency launched an investigation of Wasatch over a failure to complete a contract for the National Park Service; the restoration of a former Central Railroad of New Jersey passenger coach for Steamtown National Historic Site.
 Wasatch had contracted the job in 2016, but the federal government accused Wasatch of billing them for work not being completed, leading to trial.
 The investigation into Wasatch's conduct also discovered improper asbestos handling and other violations of their contract with the NPS.
 The investigation also accused Wasatch of violating the Davis-Bacon Act of 1931 via underpaying the employees associated with the project, with Rimmasch accused of sending false payrolls to the US Government as a cover-up of the wage discrepancy.
 The total charges included five counts of wire fraud and one count of endangerment.
 Rimmasch and Wasatch were found guilty on all counts on April 14, 2022, and sentencing was set for July of that year.
 The sentence was given on July 5; Rimmasch was required to serve thirty months in prison and three years of probation upon release, along with paying for fines and working for community service.